 Where it goes wrong

 The most common mistake is collecting IoT data because it's possible, not because it's useful.
-Storage costs are real, security risk is real, and customer trust is fragile.
+Data hoarding creates security risk, storage costs, and compliance exposure without delivering proportionate value.

 How to think about IoT going forward